 Every GoHighLevel agency eventually notices the same thing: the SMS bill creeps up faster than expected.
 You start with a few clients, a couple thousand texts a month, and it feels manageable.
 A year later you have twenty sub-accounts, your traffic hit six figures, and the LC Phone line item is suddenly your largest recurring expense.

-This post breaks down exactly what GoHighLevel charges for SMS under LC Phone (LeadConnector Phone), why the effective rate is higher than the headline number, and how agencies cut their per-message cost by 50–65% without changing what their clients see.
+This post breaks down exactly what GoHighLevel charges for SMS under LC Phone (LeadConnector Phone), why the effective rate is higher than the headline number, and what the alternatives — BYO Twilio or a marketplace provider like ReadySMS — actually change, on cost and on everything around it.

 LC Phone: The Headline Rates